Clustered planarity testing revisited: Introduction

-\end{enumerate} A \emph{clustered drawing (or embedding)} of a clustered graph $(G,T)$ is a drawing (or embedding, respectively) of $G$ satisfying (i)--(iv).
+\item for every $\nu\in C(T)$, every edge of $G$ intersects the boundary of the disc $\Delta(\nu)$ at most once. \end{enumerate} A \emph{clustered drawing (or embedding)} of a clustered graph $(G,T)$ is a drawing (or embedding, respectively) of $G$ satisfying (i)--(iv).
 See Figures~\ref{fig_1_1_example_definition_clustered} and~\ref{fig_1_2_example_non_c_planar} for an illustration.
 We will be using the word ``cluster'' for both the topological disc $\Delta(\nu)$ and the subset of vertices $V(\nu)$.

 \paragraph{A brief history of clustered planarity.} The notion of clustered planarity was introduced by Feng, Cohen and Eades~\cite{FCE95_how,FCE95b_planarity} under the name {\em c-planarity}.
 A similar problem, {\em hierarchical planarity}, was considered already by Lengauer~\cite{Lengauer89_hierarchical}.
 Since then an efficient algorithm for c-planarity testing or embedding has been discovered only in some special cases.
-The general problem whether the c-planarity of a clustered graph $(G,T)$ can be tested in polynomial time is wide open, already when we restrict ourselves to three pairwise disjoint clusters and the case when the embedding of $G$ is a part of the input!
+The general problem whether the c-planarity of a clustered graph $(G,T)$ can be tested in polynomial time is wide open, already when we restrict ourselves to three pairwise disjoint clusters and the case when the combinatorial embedding of $G$ is a part of the input!